-The body might have an undiscovered defence against gaining too much weight – a signal that tells our brain to dampen our appetite.
+The body might have an undiscovered defense against gaining too much weight – a signal that tells our brain to dampen our appetite.
 This is a theory being developed by researchers at the Novo Nordisk Foundation Center for Basic Metabolic Research (CBMR).
 Finding this signal could be a landmark moment in understanding body weight biology, which could accelerate the development of therapies that could help to tackle the global obesity epidemic

 We don’t eat the same amount of food each day, and some days we are more active than others.
 Still, most adults will find that their bodyweight remains very stable throughout their life.
 Our brain is responsible for this incredible balancing act – making sure we eat enough food to cover our energy needs, but not so much that we continuously gain weight.